We define the Hamitonian using the NetKet Paulis operators ##

 all_data = pickle.load(f)Clustering the latent representation

-In this toy example, the different phases are easily visible in the learned latent representation.
-For more complex phase diagrams or higher-dimensional representations, however, identifying phase boundaries by eye can become challenging.
-To address this, qdisc provides clustering tools that operate directly on the learned latent space to automatically identify distinct phases.
+In this toy example, the different phases are clearly visible in the learned latent representation.
+For more complex phase diagrams or higher-dimensional representations, however, identifying phase boundaries by eye becomes challenging.
+To address this, qdisc provides clustering tools that operate directly on the latent space to automatically identify distinct phases.

-Including the tuning parameters helps the GMM identify clusters with smoother and more well-defined boundaries.
-The relative contribution of the tuning parameters is controlled by a weighting parameter \(\alpha\).
+Including the tuning parameters helps the GMM find clusters with smoother, better-defined boundaries.
+Their relative contribution is controlled by a weighting parameter \(\alpha\).

-An optional initialization using \(k\)-means can be enabled by setting init_params="kmeans".
+An optional \(k\)-means initialization can be enabled via init_params="kmeans".

 from qdisc.clustering.core import GaussianMixture